ntoll/drogulus/README.rst

 for simplicity, security, openness and fun.
 It's also an exercise in practical philosophy.

-It's influence by ideas from Fluidinfo (an openly writable data store), Kademlia (a distributed hash table), Lisp, public/private key cryptography with a dash of Xanadu thrown in for inspiration.
+It's influenced by ideas from Fluidinfo (an openly writable data store), Kademlia (a distributed hash table), Lisp, public/private key cryptography with a dash of Xanadu thrown in for inspiration.
 It is implemented in Python and requires very few external dependencies.